 KIM HOWES ZABBIA

 Kim Howes Zabbia, a lifelong resident of Ponchatoula, is an author, artist and teacher.
-With a B.A. from Southeastern in English & Journalism and an M.F.A. in Studio Art from LSU, Zabbia retired in 2007 from Ponchatoula High School with thirty-three years of experience.
+With a B.A. from Southeastern in English & Journalism and an M.F.A. in Studio Art from LSU, Zabbia retired in 2007 from Ponchatoula High School after thirty-three years as a teacher.

 Author of Painted Diaries: a Mother and Daughter’s Experience through Alzheimer’s, Kim delivered forty lectures around the country, including the Byron D. Griffith Memorial Lecture at Tulane University School of Medicine and she served on the Governor’s Task Force on Alzheimer’s Disease.

-Kim is married to Mayor Bob Zabbia, and they have one daughter and son-in-law, Kate and JD Stuart, and two grandgirls and #3 due in January 2018.
+Kim is married to Mayor Bob Zabbia, and they have one daughter and son-in-law, Kate and JD Stuart, and three grandchildren.

 Interested in commissioning a piece from this artist?
 Contact us for information.